somthn0somthn/uncloak-rust-cryptography/week07/written-hw.md

 # Compute (397^-1 mod 2357)  by hand.
 Page 18 of https://drive.google.com/drive/u/0/folders/1ILBHUZrDZDku3HfK1yyp6AbBD_F3nRm5 describes a convenient tabular method for calculating the EEA by hand.

+1603

+# Recursively implement the Extended Euclidean Algorithm.
+Use the above exercise as a test case.

+# Implement the Miller-Rabin primality check.

 ### NOTES
 -random data used to seed a PRNG
 -pooling entropy reduces attack vectors on PRNGs => Yarrow try to estimate entropy, which is difficult to do

+if n > 1 && n = z(d) && d is smallest divsor => d is prime
+if ∃ c < d s.t. n = z(yc) then d is not prime && not the smallest divisor greater than 1 >> reductio ad absurdum

+∃ infinite number of primes
+p1,p2...pk = n

+(n+1) mod (p1..pk) = 1 >> new prime

+you can compute the modulo operation at any point in an equation

+-set of numbers modulo a prime p = `finite field`

+-Zp = finite field modulo p